Blacknight318/openai_rss_summarizer/README.md

-# openai_rss_summarizer
-Summarize articles from various RSS feeds using OpenAI and then send those to dedicated slack feed.
+# Summarize RSS feeds using OpenAI Assistant

+## Requirements

+We'll want to setup the assitant and get keys setup for Slack first befor running the code, these values will be put into a config.py file.